RKrueger8586/rkrueger8586.github.com/_posts/professional-projects/2010-05-17-americas-army-government-applications.markdown

 blurb: "Applications that help our fighting men and women save lives."
 images:
 - src: /thumbnails/ags1.jpg
-  caption: "Players face off against whimsical bosses such as the VendBot, a gigantic vending mahcine with a railgun and spider legs.<a href='http://www.army.mil/article/56674/Soldiers_flip_over_realistic_training_vehicle/'>Link to news article.</a>"
+  label: TRICT
+  caption: "An example of one of the projects that the America's Army Visualization Platform helped create.<a href='http://www.army.mil/article/56674/Soldiers_flip_over_realistic_training_vehicle/'> Link to news article.</a>"
 ---

 ## Game